 Ever since selling an SF rental property in 2017, I've been a happier man.
 Not having to deal with disrespectful tenants and maintenance issues while I was busy being a first-time dad has been a blessing.

 The reinvested proceeds were split pretty evenly between the stock market, the bond market, and a portfolio of 17 real estate crowdfunded properties.
 Luckily, the performance of all three categories has done well so far.
-It hasn’t taken brains to make money in 2019.
-Only discipline.

 The Easiest Real Estate Investing Strategy